-Once the onion has been grated, place in a cheese cloth or kitchen towel and squeeze out the onion juice.
-Reserve the onion juice for another purpose.
+- Place the grated onion in a cheesecloth and squeeze out the onion juice.
+Reserve the onion juice for basting the koobideh on the grill.

-Add the 60/40 or 70/30 ground beef in a large mixing bowl.
+- Add the 60/40 or 70/30 ground beef to a large mixing bowl.
 (Super lean ground beef will not stick together when it cooks over an open fire.)
 Add the onion and mix thoroughly with your hands to combine.

 Preparing the Koobideh Skewers

-Pour clean water (or more onion juice) in a medium sized mixing bowl.
+- Pour clean water (or more onion juice) into a medium-sized mixing bowl.
 Dip your hand in the water to prevent the marinated ground beef from sticking to your hand.
 Have this bowl next to the beef mixture bowl for easy access.

-While holding the Koobideh skewer with one hand, start loading up the ground beef mixture onto the skewers.
-Make sure the meat mixture wraps around the skewer on all sides.
-Dip your meat hand in water before adding more ground meat.
+- While holding the Koobideh skewer with one hand, start loading the ground beef mixture onto the skewers.
+First, make sure the meat mixture wraps around the skewer on all sides.
+Next, dip your meat hand in water before adding more ground meat.
 Repeat this process until the skewer is loaded up (2 large handfuls).
 Leave approximately 3-4 inches of the lead and bottom of the skewer free from the meat mixture.

-Wet your hand and using a combination of your thumb while cupping your hand, leave indentations in the meat, all the way down the kebob.
+- Using a combination of your thumb and forefinger, leave light indentations in the beef.
 Rotate and do the same on the opposite side.
-This will help even out the meat mixture over the skewer.
-Continue doing this procedure until all the meat has been loaded on to the skewers (six in all).
+This technique will help even out the meat mixture over the skewer.
+Repeat the process.
+Reserve.

-To remove the meat from the skewer, use a fork, tongs or another skewer and push on the top or leading edge of the kabab to loosen the meat.
-Once this has loosened, glide the meat off the skewer and onto the serving dish using your hand or using a kitchen towel (if the meat is too hot).
+- To remove the meat from the skewer, use a fork or tongs.
+Push on the top or leading edge of the kabab to loosen the koobideh.
+Once loosened, glide the meat off the skewer.
+Hold onto a warm serving platter.